annotation/text-fabric/tf/docs/about/usefunc.md

 and the `{path}` is `easter/tf` under which version `c` of the feature `egg` is available in TF format.
-You can point to any such directory om the entire GitHub if you know that it contains relevant features.
+You can point to any such directory in the entire GitHub if you know that it contains relevant features.

 Your TF app might be configured to download specific modules.